USRSE/rse-stories/pages/about.md

 software engineering, and another actively publishing, and a third with managerial duties, and a fourth doing administration for HPC?

+> Do you want to be interviewed on the show?
+We'd love to hear your story!

+<a style="text-decoration:none" class="btn btn-primary get-started-btn" href="https://forms.gle/8NBVQYwTgDs4X7HN7">Sign Up!</a>

 ## Efforts to Define

 While a more rigorous analysis would be warranted, there were several early efforts to